 An affectionate hug between family members and good friends is a healthy exchange of energy, but a loving touch should not become overt sexual behavior.
 In the event a male member finds himself overly stimulated, he should either cover himself or take a quick dip in the pool.

 All emergencies should be reported to a Board Member or the Office.
-An AED is located on site and is available 24 hours a day should it be needed.
+An automated external defibrillator (AED) is located on site and is available 24 hours a day should it be needed.
 This device is designed to be used by anyone, regardless of whether they are trained in emergency response.